MJKowalewski/Boonea/README.md

 # Boonea
 Boonea project - a repository for a research paper by N. Cannarozzi (University of Florida) and M. Kowalewski (University of Florida) published in PLOS ONE.
-Reference: Cannarozzi, N.R. and Kowalewski M. (in press) Seasonal oyster harvesting recorded in a Late Archaic Period shell ring.
-PLOS ONE.
+Reference: Cannarozzi, N.R. and Kowalewski M. (2019) Seasonal oyster harvesting recorded in a Late Archaic Period shell ring.
+PLOS ONE. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224666

 # Description
-All files pertain to Cannarozzi, N.R. and Kowalewski M. (in press) Seasonal oyster harvesting recorded in a Late Archaic Period shell ring.
-PLOS ONE.
+All files pertain to Cannarozzi, N.R. and Kowalewski M. (2019) Seasonal oyster harvesting recorded in a Late Archaic Period shell ring.
+PLOS ONE. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224666

 This repository includes the following: